calvinqi/meeting-cost-calculator/README.md

 The default pay rate is just set as this constant in `content.js`: `const DEFAULT_RATE = 150`, feel free to modify it.

 For per-user customization, clicking the extension icon in the address bar opens up a form to set rates for specific email addresses.

 <img src="images/customization.png" alt="Customize Rates" width="400"/>

 ### Credits
-Much of this was vibe coded with the help of my dear friend Claude Code.
+Much of this was vibe coded with the help of Claude Code.